krkn/sote/README.md

 **sote** is like a perpetual `pushd` : he stores your favorites system paths, so you can jump to it by typing `sote <name>`.

 ## Installation
-**sote** embeds his own installation procedure, one of the commands below to install it on your system :
+**sote** embeds his own installation procedure.
+You can use one of the commands below to install it on your system :

 **Install with `curl`** :